-A fully automated crystallisation pipeline to achive high-throughput with short crystallisation plate processing times, high reproducibility, and increased efficiency of the screening process.
+Crystallisation allows the 3D structure of macromolecules to be revealed through X-ray diffraction.
+Instruct offer a fully automated crystallisation pipeline to achieve high-throughput with short crystallisation plate processing times, high reproducibility, and increased efficiency of the screening process.

 Diffraction of single biological molecules is extremely weak so amplification is required if X-ray diffraction from conventional sources is used.
 This amplification can be achieved when three dimensional arrays of periodically repeated molecules, commonly called crystals, irradiated instead.
 The total scattering then becomes proportionally stronger with the increasing number of repeating unit cells.

 Crystals grow from supersaturated solutions.
 In macromolecular crystallography supersaturation is normally achieved by adding a precipitant to a concentrated solution of purified protein or macromolecule.
 A precipitant can be defined as any type of substance that would decrease the solubility of the sample without inducing denaturation.
 Neutral polymers, like different types of polyethylene glycol, salts or small organic acids are amongst the most common types of precipitants.
 However, crystal growth is a rare phenomenon and is very sensitive to the chemical and physical environment.
 Since the conditions that would lead to the formation of crystals can't be predicted, it is necessary to perform extensive screening experiments testing a series of different precipitants at different concentrations, at different pH and in the presence and absence of salts and other type of additives.
 Given the large number of parameters to be explored the capacity to perform large screening experiments is a critical factor for success in crystallisation.
 However other parameters external to the crystallisation experiment itself, like construct definition, sample purity and homogeneity are equally important.